plzm/jms-failover-sb/readme.md

 The JMS client needs to authenticate to Azure Service Bus.
 Again, in this example you are using Shared Access Signature authentication (SAS).

 To authenticate to Azure Service Bus, use the jms.username and jms.password configuration options.
-Per the [Apache Qpid documentation](https://qpid.apache.org/releases/qpid-jms-0.54.0/docs/index.html#failover-configuration-options), only `transport.` or `amqp.` options can be spevified per endpoint within the failover URI list, whereas `jms`	 options must be applied to the overall failover URI, outside the parentheses, and affect the entire JMS connection object.
+Per the [Apache Qpid documentation](https://qpid.apache.org/releases/qpid-jms-0.54.0/docs/index.html#failover-configuration-options), only `transport.` or `amqp.` options can be specified individually on each endpoint within the failover URI list, whereas `jms.` options must be applied to the overall failover URI, outside the parentheses, and affect the entire JMS connection object.

 This means that authentication information (SAS rule name and key) *cannot be provided separately for each individual Azure Service Bus namespace URI*!